 You mentioned something that the CRNA market would be flooded (sorry I can’t remember exactly).
 I’m applying for nursing programs right now and frequently talk to new students on my own campus that are planning on becoming nurse anesthetists.

-The number of students that I talk to kind of discourages me since it seems that there is a lot of them and I feel that by the time I am a CRNA the market will be flooded and there wont be many positions available.
+The number of students that I talk to kind of discourages me since it seems that there is a lot of them and there wont be many positions available.
 Is this true?

 Will there be any positions available say 7 years from now?
 Would it still be wise to continue with what I want to do or should I seek a new career.
 My thought is to stay but I need an opinion from someone who really knows their stuff.
 Thank you for any replies.